AgenaTrader/AgenaIndicator-documentation/sources/indicators_oscillators.md

 ##Summation (SUM)
 ### Description
-Summation is the sum over a specific number of periods.
+Summation is the sum over a predefined number of periods.

 ### Usage
 ```cs